ndleah/dvd-rental-marketing-analytics/README.md

 ## Requirement #1
 * **Top 2 Categories**

-For each customer, we need to identify the top 2 categories   each customer based off their past rental history.
+For each customer, I need to identify the top 2 categories each customer based off their past rental history.

  <br />